ElijahLawal-7/Coffee_Shop_App/README.md

 ## Introduction

 Coffee Shop App is a digitally enabled cafe, where students can order drinks, socialize, and study hard.
 The application API is built around RESTful concepts and it performs all CRUD operations.
-As part of Udacity Fullstack Nanodegree, it is a project I built using all the concepts and skills I learnt throughout the lesson.

 The App does the following with the help of the built API, and the authentication system.